DTrimarchi10/dsc-mod-3-project-online-ds-ft-051319/README.md

 ### Conclusions / Recommendations
-Discount levels of 0.05, 0.15, 0.20, 0.25 have a statistically significant correlation with quantity ordered.
+**Null Hypothesis is rejected in all discount levels with the exception of 0.10.
+Discount levels of 0.05, 0.15, 0.20, 0.25 have a statistically significant correlation with quantity ordered.**

 The ranked discount levels by effect size are: 15%, 25%, 5%, 20%.
 However, in all cases the effect is small to medium (between 0.2 and 0.5).

 For discount levels of 1%, 2%, 3%, 4%, 6%, there was not enough data.
 For discount level of 10%, there was not a statistically significant correlation to quantity ordered.

-Based on these results I would recommend that the company avoid giving 10% discounts as they do not impact order quantity and therefore represent a loss of 10% revenue.
+Based on these results I the **company should avoid giving 10% discounts as they do not impact order quantity** and therefore represent a loss of 10% revenue.

 I would also would also ask the company to consider that 15% discounts have a greater effect on quantity ordered than 20%, and 25% discounts.

-Depending on inventory, product expiration, etc, there are instances where increasing quantity of product per order is beneficial.
-In these instances, 15% and 25% discount levels would have the greatest effect.
+**Depending on inventory, product expiration, etc, there are instances where increasing quantity of product per order is beneficial.
+In these instances, the company should consider that 15% and 25% discount levels would have the greatest effect.**

+</details>

 *Details in Jupyter Notebook: [Question1.ipynb](Question1.ipynb)*

-</details>

 -------

 <details><summary>Question 2</summary>

 ## Question 2
 Does discount have a statistically significant effect on average order revenue? i.e. Are we lowering average order revenue when we provide a discount?

 ### Hypothesis
 * **Ho:** There is no difference in the mean total revenue per order between customers who received a discount and those who did not receive a discount.